aritroCoder/EtherEyes/README.md

 #### Setting up config

-Create a file named `key.json` in `transaction-insights/` directory, and write in the file (Create an API key from https://owlracle.info/eth and paste it in place of `your_key`)
+Open the file named `key.json` in `transaction-insights/` directory, and write in the file (Create an API key from https://owlracle.info/eth and paste it in place of `your_key`)

 ```json
 {